michele9812/GenUI/replit.md

 - **Reduced carousel motion.div height**: Decreased minHeight from 350px to 334px (16px reduction) for more compact layout while maintaining proper card visibility
 - **Optimized title div vertical spacing**: Reduced marginBottom and paddingBottom by 50% on mobile for header containers and all title elements across welcome and journey-detail pages - mobile header padding reduced from 4px/8px to 2px/4px, title marginBottom reduced from 8px to 4px for ultra-compact mobile layout
 - **Fixed mobile image container padding**: Set central image container lateral padding to fixed 16px only on mobile (<768px) and vertical padding to 32px on all breakpoints in welcome page, maintaining responsive lateral padding on desktop for optimal spacing around journey point selection image
+- **Eliminated carousel container gap on mobile**: Reduced gap between carousel cards container and controls from 16px to 0px on mobile devices for ultra-compact layout, maintaining 24px gap on desktop for proper spacing
 - **Project analysis completed**: Analyzed current generative UI prototype architecture, identified 5 user personas with dynamic theming, journey mapping system, and responsive design implementation

 **Previous Development (July 21, 2025):**